Get your class ready for the day with these 5 ways to start your day in upper elementary!

 Despite our best efforts, many of us are not always at our best first thing in the morning, and many of our students fall into that same boat, so making sure the activities and tasks that we orchestrate to start our school days is an important task that we can’t take lightly.

-We hope that the ideas and considerations in this blog post help to get your creativity wheels turning and your teacher’s brain humming with all the possibilities of different ways to start your day in upper elementary classes.
+We hope that the ideas and considerations in this blog post help to get your creative wheels turning and your teacher’s brain humming with all the possibilities of different ways to start your day in upper elementary classes.
 We’d love to know what you do, so if you have any other great ways to start the day, drop us an email or let us know in the comments!